 Nikos Tapinos, MD/PhD

-Director of Molecular Neuroscience & Neurooncology Laboratory
+Director of Molecular Neuroscience & Neurooncology Research

 I was born and raised in Athens, Greece.
 I received my MD/PhD degrees from the National University of Athens, Greece.
 My PhD dissertation was conducted in the Department of Pathophysiology with a focus on Molecular Immunology.
 This work culminated in cloning a strain of Coxsackie virus as the underlying trigger of an autoimmune syndrome in humans and earned several awards in international meetings.